Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Fermat Application Tokens

-End Users requires to different types of tokens to use Fermat:
+End Users requires two different types of tokens to use Fermat:

 **d-fermats tokens [DFT]** : Are required to pay micro use licenses to component developers.